Check your credit history.

 As with any major purchase requiring financial assistance, it’s a good idea to take a look at your credit before shopping for a home or a mortgage.
 Review your credit reports and make sure all listed information is correct.
 If you spot mistakes, address them as quickly as possible.
 While you might not have time to rebuild your entire credit history, you can see what impacts your credit score and start a credit improvement plan.

-United Heritage offers pre-approvals so you can determine your borrowing power.
-Getting pre-approved enables you to understand how much home you can afford and set a budget as you start your search for a new home.
-Having a pre-approval puts you in a better position to make a serious offer when you find the home that’s right for you.
+United Heritage offers pre-qualifications so you can determine your borrowing power.
+Getting pre-qualified enables you to understand how much home you can afford and set a budget as you start your search for a new home.
+Having a pre-qualification puts you in a better position to make a serious offer when you find the home that’s right for you.

 Determine your down payment.